 US Fish and Wildlife Service (USFWS): The 2014 Greater Sage-Grouse Range-Wide Mitigation Framework outlined factors USFWS is likely to consider in evaluating the efficacy of mitigation practices and programs in reducing threats to sage-grouse.

-Oregon Watershed Enhancement Board (OWEB): OWEB identified Sagebrush/Sage-Steppe Habitat as a Focused Investment Partnership Priority.
-OWEB has made substantial investments in conservation throughout the state through its FIP and other programs, and committed $10 million over 10 years to sagebrush conservation in 2015.
+Oregon Watershed Enhancement Board (OWEB): OWEB identified sagebrush/sage-steppe habitat as a Focused Investment Partnership (FIP) priority.
+OWEB has made substantial investments in conservation throughout the state through its FIP and other programs, and committed $10 million over 10 years to sagebrush conservation in Harney, Lake and Malheur Counties.
+In 2019, OWEB awarded another large FIP grant to address threats to sagebrush habitat in Baker County.

 Oregon Department of Agriculture (ODA): The ODA Noxious Weed Control Program addresses noxious weeds in Oregon through Cooperative Weed Management Areas and other local programs.
 The Oregon State Weed Board also awards noxious weed control targeted lottery funds throughout the state.